SerkBlack88/CSS-Flex-Grid-Hometask/README.md

 ### HTML and CSS

-### CSS-Essentials-HomeTask
+### CSS-Flex-Grid-HomeTask

-This is the code of the CSS-Essentials-HomeTask.
+This is the code of the CSS-Flex-Grid-HomeTask.

 ### Created by: Sergio Zapata